abhijeetk/af-binder/docs/afb-overview.md

 It provides a fast way to securely offer APIs to applications written in any language and running almost anywhere.

-- The ***binder*** is developed for AGL.
+- The ***binder*** is developed for AGL (Automotive Grade Linux) but it is not bound to AGL.
 - The ***binder*** is the usual name.
 - The binary is named **afb-daemon**.
 - The name **afb-daemon** stands for ***Application Framework Binder Daemon***.

-The word *daemon*, here, denote the fact that the ***binder*** makes witchcraft to connect applications to their expected services.
-(note: that usually the term of daemon denotes background process but not here).
+The word *daemon*, here, denote the fact that the ***binder*** makes witchcraft to connect applications to their expected services. (note: that usually the term of daemon denotes background process but not here).

 Each ***binder*** **afb-daemon** is in charge to bind one instance of an application or service to the rest of the system, applications and services.